 - Higher doses of CBD are more sedative; lower doses of CBD are more stimulating

-This same also discovered just how effective CBD can be.
+This study also discovered just how effective CBD can be.
 66% of its patients experienced better sleep within a month of initial CBD use.
 “Evidence points toward a calming effect for CBD in the central nervous system, study authors concluded.”

 Melatonin for quality sleep